 Unfortunately, when a couple is getting a divorce, they are not the only ones who feel the emotions and pain related to such a large event.
 If you have minor children between you and your spouse, it is not uncommon to ask how your decision to divorce your partner may affect them today, or later on in life.
-Therefore, your Tallahassee Divorce Attorney can discuss with you some ways to assist the child into this new transition, as well as certain tactics that you and your spouse may discuss to aid the child sort through such difficult and confusing times.
+Therefore, your Florida Divorce Attorney can discuss with you some ways to assist the child into this new transition, as well as certain tactics that you and your spouse may discuss to aid the child sort through such difficult and confusing times.

 Here are a few tips that will help your child get through a divorce:

 Communicate – Parents must communicate with their children before the actual divorce takes place.
 It is best to explain to your child what will happen, how this will affect their lives, and when the changes will occur.
 During these talks, you can expect your child to react emotionally.
 Sadness, anger, and shock, are all common feelings that arise when you explain that separation will occur.
 Most importantly, make sure to reassure your child that they are not to blame for the divorce.

 Leave the children out of the divorce – Parents must make it a point when settling their differences, to never use children as a tool during the separation.
 When couples undergo strenuous and lengthy custody battles, the temptation can often be to try and pit the children against one parent.
 Understand that this is never helpful, and can only cause further emotional harm.

 Maintain the child’s stability – As much as possible, try not to upset your children’s daily routine.
 If it can be helped, try not to make drastic changes to the child’s day to day activities.
 Establish set times for visitations, which will help solidify a feeling of security for the child.